poudelsandesh/poudelsandesh.github.io/index.md

 ---

 ## Work Experience
-### Graduate Research Assistant, University of Illinois Urbana Champaign### (2024–Present)
+### Graduate Research Assistant, University of Illinois Urbana Champaign (2024–Present)
 - Robotic platform for weed removal in agricultural field
 - Site-specific robotic operations using high-resolution drone image analysis and computer vision

 ### Graduate Research Assistant, University of Georgia  (2022–2024)
-•	Developed version 1.0 of Digital Agriculture Technology Readiness Level (DATRL) to assess maturity of technology used in Agriculture.
+- Developed version 1.0 of Digital Agriculture Technology Readiness Level (DATRL) to assess maturity of technology used in Agriculture.

-•	Constructed training curriculum of 3D printing and its application in agriculture and renewable energy for workforce development for the Future of Digital Agriculture.
+- Constructed training curriculum of 3D printing and its application in agriculture and renewable energy for workforce development for the Future of Digital Agriculture.

 ### Agriculture Engineer, PMAMP, Govt. of Nepal (2020–2022)
-•	Implemented projects in the sectors of farm structures, controlled environment plant production, agricultural mechanization, and irrigation management in 13 districts of Bagmati province.
+- Implemented projects in the sectors of farm structures, controlled environment plant production, agricultural mechanization, and irrigation management in 13 districts of Bagmati province.

-•	Supervised and monitored sub-engineers of 13 districts in Bagmati province with agriculture related engineering work and facilitated in designing and construction of major establishments like Hi-tech Green house, Storage plant, seed processing plant and custom hiring centers.
+- Supervised and monitored sub-engineers of 13 districts in Bagmati province with agriculture related engineering work and facilitated in designing and construction of major establishments like Hi-tech Green house, Storage plant, seed processing plant and custom hiring centers.

-•	Served as the member of core decision making team to set out overall strategic direction in solving problems.
+- Served as the member of core decision making team to set out overall strategic direction in solving problems.

 ### Enumerator, CIMMYT International, South Asia Regional Office (2019)
-•	Collected household level wheat production practice related information in different rural/municipalities of central and eastern terai regions of Nepal.
+- Collected household level wheat production practice related information in different rural/municipalities of central and eastern terai regions of Nepal.

-•	Interacted with small land holder farmers to understand the exact situations of machineries used during farming in central and eastern terai regions of Nepal.
+- Interacted with small land holder farmers to understand the exact situations of machineries used during farming in central and eastern terai regions of Nepal.

 ---